 “Make family meal time a priority.
 Start with a few family dinners a week and build up to one to two meals together daily,” says Juliet Zuercher, R.D., nutrition coordinator at Timberline Knolls Residential Treatment Center in suburban Chicago.

 Busy families know that making dinner can be a hard and stressful task for one person — so make it a family affair.

-“The best healthy eating habit for busy families is cooking dinner together.
+“The best healthy-eating habit for busy families is cooking dinner together.
 If families have time to watch TV and/or work on a computer together, then they have time to cook dinner together.
 It’s just a matter of prioritizing,” says registered dietitian Rachel Begun, M.S., R.D.
-“By taking the time to cook together, you are teaching your children the importance of sitting around the dinner table together, as well as skills they will use to eat healthfully for a lifetime.”
+“By taking the time to cook together, you are teaching your children the importance of sitting around the dinner table together [and teaching them] skills they will use to eat healthfully for a lifetime.”

-“Here, you can get fresh and healthy fruits and vegetables for lower costs than in the grocery stores -- sometimes even half the price.
-Smaller, local farmers use less chemicals and pesticides on their produce than larger farms that supply grocery stores,” says Christina K. Major, M.S., N.D., a holistic nutritionist and naturopathic doctor.
+“Here, you can get fresh and healthy fruits and vegetables at lower costs than in the grocery stores — sometimes for even half the price.
+Smaller, local farmers use fewer chemicals and pesticides on their produce than do larger farms that supply grocery stores,” says Christina K. Major, M.S., N.D., a holistic nutritionist and naturopathic doctor.